17 Best Ski Resorts in the USA, 2022

 Park City is one of the largest ski resorts in the United States.
 Spread over an incredible 7,300 acres and 17 peaks, this behemoth of a ski resort has almost unlimited options.
 Although you can easily find expert terrain here, the skiing skews towards intermediate and beginner.
 If you love long, rolling groomed runs, you've come to the right place.

 The town of Park City is also an added bonus to skiing here.
-A real town with a historic main street packed with restaurants and shops provides a laundry list of options for après ski activities.
+A real town, dating from 1884, with a historic main street packed with restaurants and shops provides a laundry list of options for après ski activities.
 If you are taking a day off from skiing, you will have no trouble finding things to do in Park City.